rdcoursera/RepData_PeerAssessment1/PA1_template.md

 ```
 ###Create a new dataset that is equal to the original dataset but with the missing data filled in.
 ####Description of a strategy for imputing missing data
-For this exercise we will fill in na's with the mean for the given 5-minute interval
+For this exercise we will fill in na's with the mean for the given 5-minute interval.
+For example if the interval 800 has an "NA" for a value then the average overall value for the 800 interval will be substituded.

 ```r